tengkumuazabs/tengkumuazabs/README.md

 ## About Me

 Hi, my name is Tengku and I like stuffs like data science and graphic design.
 I've been learning data science for 3 years and also I have a Master's degree of Information Technology at Gadjah Mada University.
-Also, I am currently working remotely for making graphic design for social media posts.
 Here's a few additional information about me.

 ### Skills
 - Data Science & Data Analysis